 (b) A Candidate may send Requests to a Referee’s email address in order to request a Reference.
 Such a Request will include an invitation for the Referee to download FreeFace and thus join FreeFace, in order to provide a Reference for the Candidate.

 (c) By sending a Request the Candidate confirms that they are authorised by the Client to contact them via FreeFace.
-The Candidate must not use FreeFace to send a Request if doing so would breach the Privacy Act.
+The Candidate must not use FreeFace to send a Request if doing so would breach the Privacy Act and/or the GDPR.

 (d) In order to provide or view a Reference in response to a Request, the Referee must download FreeFace to their mobile device.